7

 • 1

 ++ signs the petition.
-Jun 22, 2010 at 11:13
+Commented Jun 22, 2010 at 11:13

 • I'm curious, why is using Google for general search not viable?
-Jun 22, 2010 at 21:13
+Commented Jun 22, 2010 at 21:13

 • 1

 @kevin - usage of the cc dumps for general search is not a typical use case. they are static and dated. the more common use is for analytics and, as carson points out, targeted querying which would not be described as general search.
 For 'general search' I always use google.
 The built-in stack search is very not effective.
-Jun 23, 2010 at 13:41
+Commented Jun 23, 2010 at 13:41

 • @carson - google's ajax api allows arbitrary consumption, unless I misread the TOS.
-Jun 23, 2010 at 16:44
+Commented Jun 23, 2010 at 16:44

 • @Kevin I think that depends on what you mean by arbitrary.
 There are a number of clauses in there that make it clear they want you to show the results as they are returned in their entirety.
 The results may contain tracking URLs that will mask the actual true URL and some results may be advertisements.